Cubulco: Before the Spanish conquest

-Worried about the defection of the aj K'ub'ul family chief -who had taken his family away in order to look for fertile and, above all, pacific land which eventually became the modern Cubulco-, the K'iche' king sent a group of soldiers to control every single movement of them.
-He was afraid that the aj K'ub'ul would look for reinforcements from other ethnic group in the area to form a strong army and then attack the k'iche's.
+Worried about the defection of the aj K'ub'ul family chief (who had taken his family away in order to look for fertile and, above all, peaceful land which eventually became the modern Cubulco), the K'iche' king sent a group of soldiers to control every single movement of them.
+He was afraid that the aj K'ub'ul would look for reinforcements from other peoples in the area to form a strong army and then attack the K'iche's.
 The warriors settled to the east of the aj K'ub'ul and since the latter had moved away to look for peace and tranquility, they were a very peaceful community.
-And that is exactly what the warriors inform the K'iche' king, reassuring him by telling that he should not worry about the exiled group, as they were really peaceful.
+The warriors then told the K'iche' king not to worry about the exiled group as they were peaceful.

-As time went by, the k'iche' warriors realized that the aj K'ub'ul life was very different from the one they were used to have under the ruling of their king, as they simple worked on their land and crops and then enjoyed their families without having to worry about being invaded or called to fight in a war.
+As time went by, the K'iche' warriors realized that the lifestyle of the aj K'ub'ul was very different from what they were used to under the rule of their king, as they simply worked their land, harvested their crops and raised their families without having to worry about being invaded or called to fight in a war.
 Therefore, they went back to their place of origin, Tujalj (Sacapulas and Canillá)), but only to pick up their families and set out again to settle a new community where they were once stationed to keep an eye on the aj K'ub'ul.
 (Note: This was confirmed by Antonio Rodríguez, from Sacapulas, who witnessed the contact his family had with Rabinal, San Miguel Chicaj and Salamá in the 1950s.
 They knew that their families were related and always brought Sacapulas produce into those municipalities.)